psi4/psi4/doc/sphinxman/source/add_tests.rst

 --------------

 When your test case is in final form, run it locally, rename the output to ``output.ref``, and check it into the repository alongside ``input.dat``.
-While this isn't used for any testing machinery (except for the nearly decommissioned :source:`tests/psitest.pl` for CC tests), it can be handy for users or developers to consult.
+While this isn't used for any testing machinery (except for the nearly decommissioned :source:`tests/psitest.pl` for CC tests; full decommission expected by v1.6), it can be handy for users or developers to consult.

+.. _`faq:psithon_through_pytest`:

 ``test_input.py``
 -----------------